Activate and

 Target Audience

-This is a person whose politics are left-leaning and doesn’t need convincing of the importance of supporting a thriving scientific ecosystem.
+This is a person who doesn’t need to be convinced of the importance of supporting a thriving scientific ecosystem.
 You can nudge them to action, help them pick a lane and stick to a plan.

 Expectations